the-teachingRSE-project/competencies/competencies.md

 multidimensional space in which the day-to-day tasks and responsibilities of an RSE can be found.
-We describe here some examples of the competencies applied in combination to the set of current common tasks and challenges for RSEs identified during the Paderborn workshop.
+We describe here some examples of the competencies applied in combination to the set of current common tasks and challenges for RSEs identified during the deRSE23 Paderborn workshop.

 The most obvious task of an RSE is to develop software that is used in research.
 This broad topic requires all the \ac{SE} skills.
 Of course, these are the competencies that are the most fluid since they have to adapt to frequent technological advancements.
 Additionally, proper \ac{SE} skills often require knowledge of \gls{TEAM}, and \gls{PM}.
-Today this means effective use of
+Today, this means effective use of
 \acp{IDE}, \gls{static-analysis} tools, \glspl{design-pattern} and documentation
 (for oneself and others).